o3de/o3de.org/content/docs/tools-ui/component-library/uidev-card-component.md

 {{< preview-migrated >}}

-Use cards to display information in highly interactive, flexible containers\.
-Users can easily stack, reorder, and collapse these containers\.
-All content within a card should relate to only one idea\.
-Cards should be easy to scan for relevant and actionable information, and are predominantly used to display editable details for a component or a class\.
+Use cards to display information in highly interactive, flexible containers.
+Users can easily stack, reorder, and collapse these containers.
+All content within a card should relate to only one idea.
+Cards should be easy to scan for relevant and actionable information, and are predominantly used to display editable details for a component or a class.

 For example, a card might include common properties, action buttons, advanced settings, and a context menu for additional actions:

 ![\[component card concept\]](/images/tools-ui/component-card-concept.png)

-To make it easier for users to scan a card, make the content layout consistent\.
-This includes using the same font size, style, and spacing for headings and content\.
-Be consistent with your use of images and icons, and primary and secondary actions \(if required\)\.
-Card titles are key to allowing users to easily scan the content, so make sure the titles are highly visible\.
+To make it easier for users to scan a card, make the content layout consistent.
+This includes using the same font size, style, and spacing for headings and content.
+Be consistent with your use of images and icons, and primary and secondary actions \(if required\).
+Card titles are key to allowing users to easily scan the content, so make sure the titles are highly visible.

 ## Anatomy of the card widget<a name="card-anatomy"></a>

-Cards allow for a certain amount of customization\.
+Cards allow for a certain amount of customization.
 The basic layout of a card includes the following features:

 ![\[component card anatomy\]](/images/tools-ui/component-card-anatomy.png)

 1.  **Expander** and **header bar**

-   Cards expand or collapse when users click the arrow on the top left\.
+   Cards expand or collapse when users click the arrow on the top left.

-   If the card can be moved, users press and drag the header bar to reposition the card\.
+   If the card can be moved, users press and drag the header bar to reposition the card.

 1.  **Card icon**

-   \(Optional\) Cards can have their own unique icon related to their purpose\.
-For the full list of icons, see [O3DE component icons](/docs/tools-ui/icon-assets/uidev-component-icons/)\.
+   \(Optional\) Cards can have their own unique icon related to their purpose.
+For the full list of icons, see [O3DE component icons](/docs/tools-ui/icon-assets/uidev-component-icons/).
 **Note**
 Two icons are required for new components:
-A 16 x 16 SVG with a background box for the perspective window\.
+A 16 x 16 SVG with a background box for the perspective window.
-An SVG for everywhere else in the editor, without a background box\.
+An SVG for everywhere else in the editor, without a background box.

 1.  **Card name**

-   Each card has their own name related to their purpose\.
-You can configure the name to change from white to orange to signify that content in the widget has been modified\.
+   Each card has their own name related to their purpose.
+You can configure the name to change from white to orange to signify that content in the widget has been modified.

 1.  **Help icon**

-   \(Optional\) Cards can display a link to documentation that describes the card's functionality\.
+   \(Optional\) Cards can display a link to documentation that describes the card's functionality.

 1.  **Context menu icon**

-   \(Optional\) The card's context menu opens when users choose this icon\.
-The context menu can also be opened by right\-clicking the card header with a mouse\.
+   \(Optional\) The card's context menu opens when users choose this icon.
+The context menu can also be opened by right\-clicking the card header with a mouse.

 1.  **Card content widget**

-   This area contains the content widget for the card\.
-Most cards contain a [reflected property editor](uidev-reflected-property-editor-component.md) component, but cards can hold any widget\.
+   This area contains the content widget for the card.
+Most cards contain a [reflected property editor](uidev-reflected-property-editor-component.md) component, but cards can hold any widget.

 1.  **Advanced options**

-   \(Optional\) When a secondary content widget is set, a label for it is displayed here\.
-The Advanced options menu expands or collapses when users choose the arrow on the left of the label\.
-You can customize the label's text\.
+   \(Optional\) When a secondary content widget is set, a label for it is displayed here.
+The Advanced options menu expands or collapses when users choose the arrow on the left of the label.
+You can customize the label's text.

 1.  **Notifications**

-   \(Optional\) [Notifications](#card-notification) that you added to the card are displayed here\.
-Buttons or other widgets can be added to notifications as a means of resolving them\.
+   \(Optional\) [Notifications](#card-notification) that you added to the card are displayed here.
+Buttons or other widgets can be added to notifications as a means of resolving them.

 1.  **Call to action region**

-   \(Optional\) Supplemental actions should be placed at the bottom of the card\.
-We refer to this as the Call to Action region\.
-Typically, a call to action is represented by a button added to the bottom of a content widget, or in a card notification\.
-Avoid using primary buttons here because they should be reserved for the overall action on a page\.
-Instead, use secondary or tertiary buttons, link buttons, and icon buttons here\.
+   \(Optional\) Supplemental actions should be placed at the bottom of the card.
+We refer to this as the Call to Action region.
+Typically, a call to action is represented by a button added to the bottom of a content widget, or in a card notification.
+Avoid using primary buttons here because they should be reserved for the overall action on a page.
+Instead, use secondary or tertiary buttons, link buttons, and icon buttons here.

 ## Basic card<a name="card-basic"></a>